 Preparing for a trip to another country requires some preparation and anticipation of what could happen.
 This is not thinking negatively or being conservative; this is about travel safety and being smart while you’re far away from home.

 1 – Research Your Destination

 In addition, look to see if there are travel advisories in the region you’re interested in and why those travel warnings exist.
 Not every warning will necessitate canceling your trip.
-I’d also recommend finding people who have been where you want to go.
+In addition, find people who have been where you want to go.
 They can be your best source of information.

 Travel safety warning information can be found on the State Department website.
-Just type in your destination and warning levels, vaccination, and visa information will all pop-up.
+Type in your destination, and warning levels, vaccination, and visa information will all pop up.

 Travel Safe While You’re There

 2 – Stay Away From Known Crime Areas